All Products

 1. Navigate to Administration > Data Security from the top menu bar on the Dataphin home page.

-2. In the left-side navigation pane, go to General Configuration > Feature.
+2. In the navigation pane on the left, go to General Configuration > Feature.
 On the Feature page, click the Create Feature button.

 3. In the Add Feature dialog box, set the necessary parameters.